garymeg/shift-backspace-insert/README.md

 ## Known Issues

 None currently known.
-If you encounter any issues, please report them on the [GitHub repository](https://github.com/your-username/shift-backspace-insert/issues).
+If you encounter any issues, please report them on the garymeg/shift-backspace-insert/issues.

 ## Contributing